Hiring: Full-time, Part-time, or Contract-to-Hire

-Learn the pros and cons of each type of worker to discover which one meets your needs.
+Learn the pros and cons of each type of worker to discover which one meets your needs, whether you’re hiring staff for your small business or large enterprise.

 Full-time employees